mcnik/mcnik.github.io/2022calendar.md

 #### April: "Duck" on Stow Lake, San Francisco, CA | July 17 2021
 ![Cover Image](/imgs/2022calendar/april2-sf-july172021.jpg?raw=true "Duck")
 I love contradictions.
 If I could, I would have put two photos on each page, comparing and contrasting different aspects in each.
-For me, the main focus of this photo was not just the placid, white duck but also the deep, gently agitated, green water it broods over.
-A tiny break.
+For me, the focus of this photo was not just the placid, white duck but also the deep, gently agitated, green water it surveys.
+A tiny ruler and its domain.
 Both these photos represent something similar to me.

 #### May: Jimi Hendrix Park, Seattle, WA | August 1 2021
 ![Cover Image](/imgs/2022calendar/may-seattle-aug12021.jpg?raw=true "Heart of Jimi Hendrix Park")